plenigo/plenigo.github.io/pages/sdks/php/includes/external_user_management_php.md

 $firstName = "new"; // The first name of the customer.
 $name = "user"; // The name of the customer.

+// 3.Step: Returns the internal plenigo customer id.
-// 3.Step: This method returns true if the external user was registered successfully otherwise, it will return false.
+// If the user is already registered it will return the internal plenigo customer id.
 $registerUser = \plenigo\services\UserManagementService::registerUser($email, $language , $externalUserId, $firstName , $name);
 ```